AlphaRoy14/YouTube_Downloader_mp3/README.md

 # MP3_from_YouTube

-its a Python script ( for mac ) to download mp3s from youtube links listen in a txt file.
+A Python script ( for mac ) to download mp3s from youtube links listen in a txt file.

 ## Prerequisites
 * pip install youtube_dl